 Have we mentioned that bamboo sheets are smooth?
 Yeah, we’ve definitely mentioned that.
 But what are bamboo sheets good for besides feeling like you’re being wrapped in velvety butter every night?

 Here are just some of the main bamboo sheets benefits that could win you over by the end of the first night:

 - Thermo Regulation.
 If you sleep hot, bamboo sheets will be your jam.
-Thanks to its thermoregulation (aka temperature regulating) properties, bamboo helps keep you cool all night.
+Thanks to its thermoregulation (aka temperature regulating) properties, bamboo sheets are good for hot sleepers and keep you cool all night.
 No more sleeping with one foot over the side of the mattress.